Burnham Park Yacht Club Bylaws

 A member convicted by the Board of Directors may appeal to the club members.
 An appeal shall be in writing and directed to the secretary within 10 days of conviction.

-Notice of the appeal and a copy of the appeal shall be mailed to all regular members by the convicted member.
+Notice of the appeal and a copy of the appeal shall be transmitted to all regular members by the convicted member.
 A two-thirds favorable vote of the members at the next business meeting will be necessary to reverse the conviction and to restore the convicted member’s good standing in the club.

 Any fines levied shall constitute indebtedness to the club.